Space Shuttle Columbia disaster: Debris strike concerns

 During STS-112, which flew in October 2002, a 4 by 5 by 12 in chunk of bipod ramp foam broke away from the ET bipod ramp and hit the SRB-ET attachment ring near the bottom of the left SRB, creating a dent 4 in wide and 3 in deep.
 Following the mission, the Program Requirements Control Board declined to categorize the bipod ramp foam loss as an in-flight anomaly.
 The foam loss was briefed at the STS-113 Flight Readiness Brief, but the Program Requirements Control Board decided that the ET was safe to fly.

 A debris strike from the ablative material on the right SRB caused significant damage to during the STS-27 launch on December 2, 1988.
 On the second day of the flight the crew inspected the damage using a camera on the remote manipulator system.
 The debris strike had removed a tile; the exposed orbiter skin was a reinforced section, and a burn-through might have occurred had the damage been in a different location.
-After the mission, the NASA Program Requirements Control Board designated the issue as an in-flight anomaly that was corrected with the planned improvement for the SRB ablator.
+After that mission, the NASA Program Requirements Control Board designated the issue as an in-flight anomaly, which was later corrected with the planned improvement for the SRB ablator.
+The Columbia Investigative Review Board noted the difference in how the STS-27 and STS-107 debris strike events were treated.
+Upon the debris strike discovery on STS-27, the crew was immediately directed to inspect the vehicle.
+Fourteen years later, when the debris strike on STS-107 was discovered, Shuttle Program management declined to have the crew inspect the orbiter for damage or to request on-orbit imaging, ultimately discounting the possibility of a burn-through.
+The Board viewed the failure of Shuttle management to consider the threat to STS-107 posed by a strike similar to STS-27 as a sign that NASA was not functioning as a learning organization.